Oscar and Lucinda, from 1997, is the romantic tale of a couple of misfits in 19th century Australia.

 Oscar and Lucinda meet, discover there is a chemistry between them, and tentatively move toward either a romantic connection or at least a friendship.
 One of the reasons there’s some ambiguity there is that Lucinda has some kind of connection that Oscar is unclear about with another missionary who has been sent out to the boondocks somewhere where there is not yet even a physical church.

 Oscar, who has joined Lucinda’s glassworks as a kind of apprentice, gets the idea that the way to win her heart would be not to conflict with this other missionary that he sees as a possible rival for her affections, but to reach out to him in a positive way.
-He proposes that the glassworks create a little church entirely made of glass, and he volunteers to transport it on the treacherous journey to the other missionary and present it to him as a gift from he and Lucinda.
+He proposes that the glassworks create a little church entirely made of glass, and he volunteers to transport it on the treacherous journey to the other missionary and present it to him as a gift from him and Lucinda.

 I experienced the bulk of Oscar and Lucinda as a moderately dull, slow-moving period drama.
 I felt a bit more engaged toward the end, with Oscar’s trip through hostile Aborigine territory with the glass church, but even then it didn’t draw me in more than a little.